Events - Event View

 Refunds for monthly meetings will be processed provided that the cancellation is submitted prior to the cancellation deadline.
 Any request for cancellation after this deadline and no shows will be billed.

-Student Non Member Rate: To support individuals enrolled full-time in a HR related degree program, a discounted registration fee is available for our breakfast meetings.
+Student Non Member Rate: To support individuals enrolled full-time in a HR related degree program, a discounted registration fee is available for our meetings.

 HELP SPREAD THE WORD, SHARE THIS EVENT IN YOUR SOCIAL NETWORKING CIRCLE

 BY CLICKING ON THE SHARE ICON AT THE TOP LEFT OF THIS WEBPAGE.

 Join Prince William SHRM in donating to the Alzheimer's Association National Capital Area (NCA) Chapter during the final quarter of 2021.
 The chapter serves people with Alzheimer's disease and other dementias and their families and caregivers in the District of Columbia, suburban and Southern Maryland and Northern Virginia.
 The Alzheimer's Association leads the way to end Alzheimer's and all other dementia — by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.

 for the SHRM-CP® or SHRM-SCP®